hundeo:

 FCI Group: Scent hounds and related breeds

-A white beauty, this is the Porcelaine.
+The Porcelaine is a white beauty.
 This French hound has the appearance of a typical hunting dog.
-Added to this is the beautiful white color that makes these dogs so special.
-Porcelains are real hunting dogs and are therefore not for couch potatoes.
+In addition, there is the beautiful white color that makes these dogs so special.
+Porcelains are real hunting dogs and therefore not for couch potatoes.
 They want action.

 Porcelaine